TimDesanti/TimDesanti.github.io/docs/02-Component-Selection/Component-Selection.md

 ---

-**Choice:** Option 1 — *GEARMOTOR 100 RPM 12V METAL*
+**Choice:** Option 1 — *GEARMOTOR 35 RPM 12V MICRO METAL*

 **Rationale:**
 Requires fewer programs to be made.
 It will rely on the sensors to function, which is what we want.
 Provides enough power to run its function at a reasonable cost.
+High Torque.

 ---